An a posteriori error estimator for the spectral fractional power of the Laplacian: Introduction

 Although we focus exclusively on the spectral definition of the fractional Laplacian, there is no unique definition of the fractional power of the Laplacian operator.
 The three most frequently found definitions of the fractional Laplacian are: the integral fractional Laplacian, defined from the principal value of a singular integral over the whole space $\R^d$\ \cite{Ainsworth2017a,Ainsworth2018,Bonito2019a,Caffarelli2007,DElia2013}, the regional fractional Laplacian, defined by the same singular integral but over a bounded domain only\ \cite{Chen2018,Duo2019,Fall2020,Mou2015} and the spectral fractional Laplacian, defined from the spectrum of the standard Laplacian over a bounded domain\ \cite{Ainsworth2018a,Antil2018,Banjai2019,Cusimano2020,Harizanov2020,Meidner2018}.
 The different definitions are equivalent in the entire space $\R^d$, but this is no longer the case on a bounded domain\ \cite{Bonito2018a,Duo2019,Kwasnicki2017,Lischke2018}.
 These definitions lead to significantly different mathematical problems associated with infinitesimal generators of different stochastic processes \cite{Lischke2018,Duo2019}.

 Efficient methods for solving fractional problems typically rely on a combination of different discretization methods.
-For example, \cite{Bonito2013}, which is also the foundation of this work, combines a quadrature scheme for the Dunford--Taylor integral representation of the spectral fractional Laplacian with a standard finite element method in space.
+For example, \cite{Bonito2013,Harizanov2016} which are also the foundation of this work, combine a rational sum representation of the spectral fractional Laplacian with a standard finite element method in space.
 Both the quadrature scheme and the finite element method induce discretization errors.
-Each of these schemes is associated with its own discretization error.
 In order to achieve a solution to a given accuracy while avoiding wasted computational time, these errors need to be balanced.

 A priori error estimation has been tackled for some definitions of the fractional Laplacian, such as the integral Laplacian\ \cite{Acosta2017,Ainsworth2017a,Ainsworth2018a,Bonito2018a,Bonito2013,Gimperlein2019} and the spectral fractional Laplacian\ \cite{Antil2015,Antil2018,Banjai2019,Bonito2013,Meidner2018,Nochetto2015}.
 Unlike the standard Laplacian equation, solutions to the fractional Laplacian problems often exhibit strong boundary layers even for smooth data, particularly when the fractional power is low \cite{Grubb2015}.
-These singularities lead to computational difficulties and have to be taken into account using, for example a priori geometric mesh refinement towards the boundary of the domain \cite{Acosta2017,Banjai2020,Bonito2019a,Borthagaray2019a,Faustmann2020}, or partition of unity enrichments \cite{Bordas2016}.
-We emphasize that \cite{Bonito2013} contains already an a priori error analysis in the $L^2$ norm for the combined rational sum finite element method that we use in this work.
+These singularities lead to computational difficulties and have to be taken into account using, for example a priori geometric mesh refinement towards the boundary of the domain \cite{Acosta2017,Banjai2020,Bonito2019a,Borthagaray2019a,Faustmann2020}, or partition of unity enrichment \cite{Bordas2016}.
+We emphasize that \cite{Bonito2013} contains already an a priori error analysis in the $L^2$ norm for a combined rational sum finite element method that we use in this work.